openai/coinrun/README.md

 You should install the package in development mode so you can easily change the files.
 You may also want to create a virtualenv before installing since it depends on a specific version of OpenAI baselines.

+This environment has been used on Mac OS X and Ubuntu 16.04 and Python 3.6.

 ```
 # Linux
 apt-get install qtbase5-dev mpich